 - What alcohol is used to “spike” eggnog?

-- How long does it take for a tree to reach average, ideal “Christmas tree” height?
+- How long does it take for a tree to reach the average, ideal “Christmas tree” height?

 - What do people traditionally put on top of a Christmas tree?